 And once you get too much heat, you will find your barbeque getting overcooked or even burnt.
 If you want to get the temperature low, then it might even get too low, leaving your barbeque raw.

-This problem can also be resolved by an indoor smokeless grill.
+An indoor smokeless grill can also resolve this problem.
 Because most indoor smokeless grills are electronic ones, they have separate options through which you can regulate the temperature.

 So if you want your barbeque to be cooked medium-rare or rare, you can adjust the temperature accordingly.

 It Takes Much Less Time To Grill Foods

 Cooking grilled food on an indoor electric grill also takes less time.
 Suppose you are cooking on an outdoor grill.
 You need to store the charcoal, heat it to burn brightly, add extra charcoal for more heat, and remove some to reduce the heat.
 All of these extra steps can be very time-consuming.